-In the business-type activities and enterprise fund, unearned revenue of \$516,262 represents intergovernmental monies received in advance as part of the Coronavirus State and Local Fiscal Recovery Funds program during fiscal year 2021.
-The City did not spend any of these funds during fiscal year 2021 and will recognize revenue as qualifying expenses are incurred.
+In the business-type activities and enterprise fund, unearned revenue of \$500,789 represents intergovernmental monies received in advance as part of the Coronavirus State and Local Fiscal Recovery Funds program during fiscal years 2021 and 2022.
+The City will recognize revenue as qualifying expenses are incurred.